 George Yeo: Musings is a collection of just that: The former foreign minister’s musings across various diverse topics.

 The book is written by Yeo, with Woon Tai Ho, and published by World Scientific.
-It will be available at all major bookstores from September 2022, but Mothership readers can pre-order a copy here with the promo code “WSMSGY20” and get 20 per cent off.
+It is now available at all major bookstores, and Mothership readers can order a copy here with the promo code “WSMSGY20” for 20 per cent off.

 By George Yeo, with Woon Tai Ho

 Asean is held together not by love but by fear.

 There are many conflicts within Asean, especially between neighbours.
 It is in the history of the region.

 Asean came together because of a common concern that if we did not come together in Southeast Asia, as individual countries we would become client states of big powers.

 Asean was established on Aug.
 8, 1967 when the Foreign Ministers of Indonesia, Malaysia, Thailand, the Philippines and Singapore met in Bangkok to issue the Asean Declaration.
 It was a short document proclaiming “the collective will of the nations of Southeast Asia to bind themselves in friendship and cooperation and, through joint efforts and sacrifices, secure for their peoples and for posterity the blessings of peace, freedom and prosperity”.